numoonchld/javascript-blockchain/readme.md

 - mine blocks with `/mine` end point to trigger the consensus mechanism check before the block is actually mines
     - 12.5 coins are added to pending transaction to the mining node after each block is mined

+### consensus
+- a new node with only the genesis block can be added to the network
+    - it can be brought up to speed with the rest of the network with the consensus end point